About the Public Health Information Network for Scotland (PHINS)

 Seminars are held on an annual basis to discuss and publicise current information and research projects.

-This year's seminar took place on Friday 6th September 2013 in the Carnegie Lecture Theatre at Glasgow Caledonian University.
-About 350 delegates attended.
+The 2014 seminar took place on Friday 10th October 2014 in the Glasgow Royal Concert Hall.
+Around 350 delegates attended.

-Below are links to pdf versions of all the talks presented at the seminar.
+Below are links to pdf versions of most of the talks presented at the seminar.
+Please note, however, that as some of the presented research is still unpublished, not all the presentations are available to download.

 General update section

-David Walsh (Glasgow Centre for Population Health) provided a general update on health & well-being related information projects in Scotland (75Kb)
+Diane Stockton (ISD Scotland) provided a general update on health & well-being related information projects in Scotland (35Kb).

 For more information on any of these talks, please contact the presenter directly.